opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### Memory Estimation

 In a typical OpenSearch cluster, a certain portion of RAM is set aside for the JVM heap.
-The k-NN plugin allocates native library indices to a portion of the remaining RAM.
+The k-NN plugin allocates native library indexes to a portion of the remaining RAM.
 This portion's size is determined by the `circuit_breaker_limit` cluster setting.
 By default, the limit is set at 50%.

 Having a replica doubles the total number of vectors.